libnonius/nonius/index.md

 ### Authoring benchmarks

-There are examples of both simple and advanced usage in the [examples] folder.
+Writing benchmarks with nonius is not complicated, but there are several things to keep in mind when doing so.
+There is a separate [guide] about the subject, and there are examples of both simple and advanced usage in the [examples] folder.

-For now that is the primary documentation.
-Once I am content with a stable interface there will be more detailed explanations.
+ [guide]: authoring-benchmarks
  [examples]: https://github.com/rmartinho/nonius/tree/devel/examples

+### Compiling benchmarks

 If you just want to run a quick benchmark you can put everything in one file, as in the examples.
 If you have something more complicated and prefer to separate